davidjyang/cs152-proposal/index.md

-# Music Generation: A project proposal for CS152
+# ClassicallyTrained: A project proposal for CS152

 ## Project Description

 For this project, I hope to use train neural networks (NNs) in a general adversarial network (GAN) to create music.
-In order to do this, I plan to train NNs on existing datasets of sheet music images of a specific genre and eventually generate its own sheet music.
+In order to do this, I plan to train NNs on existing datasets of sheet music images of classical music and eventually generate its own sheet music.

-The GAN, after being trained, will be deployed as an application where it can generate measures of new music, specific to the genre it was trained on.
+The GAN, after being trained, will be deployed as an application where it can generate measures of new music, based on the classical data set that it was trained on.
 If the project works ideally, then it would be potentially possible to train the GAN on multiple genres and be able to generate genre-distinct music.
-In addition, it would not be significantly distinguishable from the “real” music it would have been trained on.
+In addition, anything created would not be significantly distinguishable from the “real” music it would have been trained on.

 A long-term goal for this project is to explore the idea of generating something within an auditory medium via purely visual inputs; on a broader scale, explore how an AI can create art and its distinguishability from human-created art.